TokTok/spec/spec.md

-Increasing the amount of ports tried per second would make the hole punching go faster but might DoS NATs due to the large number of packets being sent to different ips in a short amount of time.
+Increasing the amount of ports tried per second would make the hole punching go faster but might DoS NATs due to the large number of packets being sent to different IPs in a short amount of time.
 Decreasing it would make the hole punching slower.

 This works in cases where both peers have different NATs.
 For example, if A and B are trying to connect to each other: A has a symmetric NAT and B a restricted cone NAT.
-A will detect that B has a restricted cone NAT and keep sending ping packets to his one ip/port.
+A will detect that B has a restricted cone NAT and keep sending ping packets to his one IP/port.
 B will detect that A has a symmetric NAT and will send packets to it to try guessing his ports.
 If B manages to guess the port A is sending packets from they will connect together.